-This toolkit from Wholesome Wave provides “the tools to evaluate a food hub business’ readiness for investment.
-The Toolkit provides a framework for assessing the strengths and weaknesses of food hubs in the areas of business model and strategy, impact potential, market overview, marketing and sales, operations, organization and management, risk mitigation, technology and systems, and finance.”
-2014
+- Food Hub Business Assessment Toolkit: This toolkit from Wholesome Wave provides the tools to evaluate a food hub business’ readiness for investment and a framework for assessing the strengths and weaknesses of food hubs in the areas of business model and strategy, impact potential, market overview, marketing and sales, operations, organization and management, risk mitigation, technology and systems, and finance.

 - Building a Food Hub from the Ground Up: A Facility Design Case Study of Tuscarora Organic Growers, February 2015.

 - Running a Food Hub: Lessons Learned from the Field, April 2015